Best daily deals

 The Apple AirPods (3rd generation) have only an IPX4 rating, meaning these earbuds are not waterproof.

 AirPods of any kind are not waterproof.
-So if your plan is to put them in water’s way, be ready for the very likely possibility that you’ll damage them somehow.
+So if you plan to put them in the water’s way, be ready for the likelihood that you’ll somehow damage them.
 Apple AirPods and AirPods Pro of the latest generation have what’s called an ingress protection rating of IPX4.
-That may just look like a jumble of letters and numbers, but it’s not.
-The 4 at the end there tells us that the products are able to take the occasional splash, but not from a constant jet of water — you know, just like what a showerhead produces.
+That may look like a jumble of letters and numbers, but it’s not.
+The “4” at the end there tells us that the products can take the occasional splash, but not from a constant jet of water — you know, just like what a showerhead produces.

 Water-resistantWaterproofCan withstand